USDA-ARS-GBRU/PanPipes/README.md

 # PanPipes
-Test sets and pipeline scripts for pan-genomic graph construction and analysis

 ![PanPipes Logo](/pics/logo.png)

 PanPipes is an end-to-end pipeline for pan-genomic graph construction and analysis.
 Multiple components of the pipeline may have specific utility outside of PanPipes and so have been broken into three application groups: